jduyon/algorithms/README.md

 # algorithms
-A bunch of algorithms I've been working through using 'Introduction to Alforithms' by Cormen.
+A bunch of algorithms I've been working through using 'Introduction to Algorithms' by Cormen.